 This doesn’t mean you give the kids an endless supply of candy.
 For this one, we got a bit more creative.

 - Candy Craft Chocolate Pen with molds: This is a kit that allows for some creativity.
 While the outcome will be candy, your kids will be involved in the process of creating it.
 Once they create the candy, then you can have gifts for the entire family.

-- Color Scented Crayons: These pencils have a candy scented smell and would go create with a fun coloring book.
+- Color-Scented Pencils: These pencils have a candy-scented smell and would go with a fun coloring book.

-- Shopkins Coloring Book: If your kid is into these characters then it will be a great accomplice with the Smencils.
+- Shopkins Coloring Book: If your kid is into these characters then it will be a great addition to the Smencils.

 - Playdoh Sweet Shoppe Colorful Candy box: This is a fun playdoh kit that your kids can use to make candy that won’t be eaten.
 There are many accessories to create different shapes and types.
 What a great way to avoid the sugar at Easter but still have some candy fun!

 > The Little Chef Easter Basket Fillers